 Who’s it for: For those on a budget, but still need a larger computing device.

 Gaming laptops offer impressive stats, but they also tend to have high prices.
 If you’re looking for a much better deal, but still want a laptop to handle gaming and other demanding tasks, check out the HP Envy 17.

-These affordable laptops stay slim but are packed with useful specs and are highly customizable, offering up to 16GB of RAM, 512GB of SSD storage (or a TB of DDR storage), and a processor up to a Core i7 chip that can be boosted to 4.9GHz, with a Nvidia GeForce MX250 GPU.
+These affordable laptops stay slim but are packed with useful specs and are highly customizable, offering up to 16GB of RAM, 512GB of SSD storage, and a processor up to an Intel 10th-gen Core i7 chip that can be boosted to 4.9GHz, with a Nvidia GeForce MX250 GPU.
 The display is an FHD 1080p panel, with an option to make it a touchscreen.

 The other nice thing about the Envy series is that they’re great laptops for a variety of purposes, particularly professional work or school.
 Oh, and there’s an integrated numeric keypad, which some gamers (or officer workers) may prefer.

 - The best gaming laptops for 2020